Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 SMS CRM Integration: How to Connect Your CRM to SMS in 2026 (Native, iPaaS, or API)

 Your CRM knows exactly who to message, when, and why.
-Your SMS platform reaches them in seconds with a 98% open rate.
-Yet in most businesses, the two systems live in different tabs — and the handoff is a copy-paste.
+Your SMS platform reaches them in seconds — nearly every text is opened, usually within minutes.
+Yet in most businesses, the two systems live in different tabs, and the handoff is a copy-paste.

 SMS CRM integration closes that gap.
 It connects a customer event in your CRM (a new lead, a won deal, a booked appointment) to an automated, consented text message sent through an SMS API.
 Done right, SMS CRM integration transforms your CRM from a system of record into a system of engagement.

-This guide walks you through how to integrate SMS with your CRM in three concrete ways: native CRM features, iPaaS connectors like Zapier, and direct webhook-to-API integration.
+This guide walks you through how to integrate SMS with your CRM in four concrete ways: native CRM features, iPaaS connectors like Zapier, direct webhook-to-API integration, and a messaging-first CRM with SMS already built in.
 We will compare six major CRMs, show you a working code example, and cover the compliance rules that trip up most teams on day one.

 What is SMS CRM integration?